Athrya-pg/CMT_project_Sea_ice_extent/README.md

 3. Edit the makefile at line 20 to change the Python interpreter to be your own.
    For example:
    ```
-    PYTHON = User/home/bin/python3
+    PYTHON = /user/home/bin/miniconda3/python
    ```
 4. Open the terminal from the project root directory (location of this README.md file).
-You can check this is the case by typing:
+To check type the following command:
     ```
     ls
     ```